 Resume Examples With Bullet Points

 To quickly find these examples and resumes on Google Docs, launch the Google Docs app (create an account if you haven’t already).
-Then, click on “Template Gallery” from the home page and scroll down until you find the
+Then, click “Template Gallery” from the home page and scroll down until you find the resume templates.
+Pick a template and start editing.

 2. Google Doc “Serif” Example Template With Bullet Points